 - the Data Protection Act 2018

 At Computer Law Training we have extensive experience of delivering data protection training at all levels and have worked with clinical trials companies, providing both training and compliance support.
-Some of the issues do not yet have definitive answers – the course will help you justify your decisions.
+Although some of the issues do not yet have definitive answers, the course will help you justify your data protection decisions.

 Course numbers are limited to 12 and the course is delivered on Zoom.
 Attendees will be expected to use a webcam.
-Together with Zoom’s chat facility this will allow interaction with the trainer.
+Together with Zoom’s chat facility this will allow interaction with the trainer and with other attendees.